oracle/terraform-provider-oci/website/docs/d/waas_waas_policies.html.markdown

 	* `uri` - The URI of the origin.
 Does not support paths.
 Port numbers should be specified in the `httpPort` and `httpsPort` fields.
 * `policy_config` -
 	* `certificate_id` - The OCID of the SSL certificate to use if HTTPS is supported.
-	* `cipher_group` - The cipher group
+	* `cipher_group` - The set cipher group for the configured TLS protocol.
+This sets the configuration for the TLS connections between clients and edge nodes only.
 		* **DEFAULT:** Cipher group supports TLS 1.0, TLS 1.1, TLS 1.2, TLS 1.3 protocols.
 It has the following ciphers enabled: `ECDHE-RSA-AES128-GCM-SHA256:ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-AES256-GCM-SHA384:DHE-RSA-AES128-GCM-SHA256:DHE-DSS-AES128-GCM-SHA256:kEDH+AESGCM:ECDHE-RSA-AES128-SHA256:ECDHE-ECDSA-AES128-SHA256:ECDHE-RSA-AES128-SHA:ECDHE-ECDSA-AES128-SHA:ECDHE-RSA-AES256-SHA384:ECDHE-ECDSA-AES256-SHA384:ECDHE-RSA-AES256-SHA:ECDHE-ECDSA-AES256-SHA:DHE-RSA-AES128-SHA256:DHE-RSA-AES128-SHA:DHE-DSS-AES128-SHA256:DHE-RSA-AES256-SHA256:DHE-DSS-AES256-SHA:DHE-RSA-AES256-SHA:AES128-GCM-SHA256:AES256-GCM-SHA384:AES128-SHA256:AES256-SHA256:AES128-SHA:AES256-SHA:AES:CAMELLIA:!DES-CBC3-SHA:!aNULL:!eNULL:!EXPORT:!DES:!RC4:!MD5:!PSK:!aECDH:!EDH-DSS-DES-CBC3-SHA:!EDH-RSA-DES-CBC3-SHA:!KRB5-DES-CBC3-SHA`
-	* `client_address_header` - The HTTP header used to pass the client IP address from the CDN if `isBehindCdn` is enabled.
-This feature consumes the header and its value as the true client IP address.
-It does not create the header.
-Using trusted chains (for example `X-Client-Ip: 11.1.1.1, 13.3.3.3`), the last IP address in the list will be used as true client IP address.
-In case of multiple headers with the same name, the first one will be used.
-If the header is not present it will use the connecting IP address as the true client IP address.
-It's assumed that CDN sets the correct client IP address and prevents spoofing.
+	* `client_address_header` - Specifies an HTTP header name which is treated as the connecting client's IP address.
+Applicable only if `isBehindCdn` is enabled.

+		The edge node reads this header and its value and sets the client IP address as specified.
+It does not create the header if the header is not present in the request.
+If the header is not present, the connecting IP address will be used as the client's true IP address.
+It uses the last IP address in the header's value as the true IP address.

+		Example: `X-Client-Ip: 11.1.1.1, 13.3.3.3`

+		In the case of multiple headers with the same name, only the first header will be used.
+It is assumed that CDN sets the correct client IP address to prevent spoofing.
 		* **X_FORWARDED_FOR:** Corresponds to `X-Forwarded-For` header name.
 		* **X_CLIENT_IP:** Corresponds to `X-Client-Ip` header name.
 		* **X_REAL_IP:** Corresponds to `X-Real-Ip` header name.
 		* **CLIENT_IP:** Corresponds to `Client-Ip` header name.
 		* **TRUE_CLIENT_IP:** Corresponds to `True-Client-Ip` header name.
-	* `is_behind_cdn` - Enable or disable the use of CDN.
-It allows to specify true client IP address if clients do not connect directly to us.
+	* `is_behind_cdn` - Enabling `isBehindCdn` allows for the collection of IP addresses from client requests if the WAF is connected to a CDN.
 	* `is_cache_control_respected` - Enable or disable automatic content caching based on the response `cache-control` header.
 This feature enables the origin to act as a proxy cache.
-Caching policies are usually defined using `cache-control` header.
+Caching is usually defined using `cache-control` header.
 For example `cache-control: max-age=120` means that the returned resource is valid for 120 seconds.
 Caching rules will overwrite this setting.
 	* `is_https_enabled` - Enable or disable HTTPS support.
 If true, a `certificateId` is required.
 If unspecified, defaults to `false`.
 	* `is_https_forced` - Force HTTP to HTTPS redirection.
 If unspecified, defaults to `false`.
 	* `is_origin_compression_enabled` - Enable or disable GZIP compression of origin responses.
-If enabled, the header `Accept-Encoding: gzip` is sent to origin, otherwise - empty `Accept-Encoding:` header is used.
+If enabled, the header `Accept-Encoding: gzip` is sent to origin, otherwise, the empty `Accept-Encoding:` header is used.
 	* `is_response_buffering_enabled` - Enable or disable buffering of responses from the origin.
 Buffering improves overall stability in case of network issues, but slightly increases Time To First Byte.
 	* `tls_protocols` - A list of allowed TLS protocols.
 Only applicable when HTTPS support is enabled.
-It affects client's connection to the edge nodes.
-The most secure TLS version will be chosen.
+The TLS protocol is negotiated while the request is connecting and the most recent protocol supported by both the edge node and client browser will be selected.
+If no such version exists, the connection will be aborted.
 		* **TLS_V1:** corresponds to TLS 1.0 specification.
 		* **TLS_V1_1:** corresponds to TLS 1.1 specification.
 		* **TLS_V1_2:** corresponds to TLS 1.2 specification.
 		* **TLS_V1_3:** corresponds to TLS 1.3 specification.

 		Enabled TLS protocols must go in a row.
-For example if TLS_v1_1 and TLS_V1_3 are enabled, TLS_V1_2 must be enabled too.
+For example if `TLS_v1_1` and `TLS_V1_3` are enabled, `TLS_V1_2` must be enabled too.
 * `state` - The current lifecycle state of the WAAS policy.
 * `time_created` - The date and time the policy was created, expressed in RFC 3339 timestamp format.
 * `waf_config` -